Fast, Slow, and Tool-augmented Thinking for LLMs: A Review: Introduction

 \begin{quote} \textit{The mind is not a single, undifferentiated entity, but a collection of specialized mechanisms shaped by evolution to solve different categories of problems.} --- Steven Pinker, \textit{How the Mind Works} (1997) \end{quote}

 Large Language Models (LLMs) have been advancing rapidly, steadily pushing the boundaries toward Artificial General Intelligence (AGI)~\cite{anthropic2025claude,guo2025deepseek}.
 Significant breakthroughs have been made in LLM reasoning capabilities, including mathematics, coding, and logical reasoning, as seen in models like OpenAI o3~\cite{openai2025o3}, DeepSeek-R1~\cite{guo2025deepseek}, and Grok 4~\cite{xai2025grok4}.
-Reasoning---the ability to draw inferences, make decisions, and solve problems based on available information---is a cornerstone of human intelligence~\cite{li2502system}.
-Recent research has identified several distinct reasoning strategies in LLMs, loosely aligning with theories of human cognition~\cite{kahneman2011fast}.
+Reasoning---the ability to draw inferences, make decisions, and solve problems based on available information---is central to human intelligence~\cite{li2502system}.
+Recent research has identified several distinct reasoning strategies in LLMs, loosely aligning with theories of human cognition~\cite{kahneman2011thinking}.

+In particular, these strategies are often discussed in terms of fast, slow, and tool-augmented thinking.
+From a structural perspective, these reasoning strategies can be characterized with two orthogonal dimensions rather than as three mutually exclusive modes.
+The fast/slow knowledge boundary reflects differences in computation depth, distinguishing intuitive, rapid responses from deliberate, step-by-step reasoning.
+The internal/external knowledge boundary captures the differences in the knowledge sources, distinguishing reasoning grounded solely in the internal parameters of a model from reasoning augmented by external tools or information sources.
+In this view, tool-augmented thinking is not a standalone alternative to fast or slow thinking, but an external knowledge dimension that can intersect with both. \textbullet\ \textbf{Fast thinking:}

-\paragraph{Fast thinking:} Analogous to human System 1 cognition, fast thinking involves intuitive responses generated directly from the model without explicit intermediate steps~\cite{pan2024dynathink}.
-Fast thinking offers low latency and high throughput, but may prone to errors in unfamiliar or complex problems.
+Analogous to human System 1 cognition, fast thinking involves intuitive responses generated directly from the model without explicit intermediate steps~\cite{pan2024dynathink}.
+Fast thinking offers low latency and high throughput, making it particularly suitable for simple or routine tasks such as casual conversation, sentiment classification, surface-level summarization, and factual questions with high model confidence.
+However, it is prone to errors when the input is ambiguous, unfamiliar, or requires multi-step reasoning.